commercetools/commercetools-api-reference/API-GUIDELINE.md

 #API GUIDELINES

 ##Overview
+As commercetools aims to be 100% API First, developer experience for API solution becomes very important for us.
+Additionally we aim to achieve more automation and improve the review process of new changes in the APIs.

-These Guidelines aim to help developers to design APIs:
+With this in mind, we have created "API Guidelines" that aims to help developers to design APIs:

  - simple
  - consistent